haugjo/float/float/docs/api-docs/feature_selection.river.river_feature_selector.md

 **Returns:**

- ArrayLike:  The observation array/matrix where all non-selected features have been replaced by the baseline value.
+- <b>`ArrayLike`</b>:  The observation array/matrix where all non-selected features have been replaced by the baseline value.

 ---